 Patients are able to complete the PROMs questionnaires on a wide variety of devices and in a variety of settings from home to hospital, with the workflow processes designed to optimise compliance rates.
 Patients are sent email notifications and reminders to complete scores both pre-and post-op, with the added option of utilising SMS messaging, contacting patients via a text message containing links that take the patient directly to the patient portal.
 Patients are able to easily and quickly run through the required PROMs which can also be presented in different languages, should a Trust or registry choose this optional functionality.

 “Since the introduction of Amplitude at Yeovil for capturing our National PROMs, we have seen a marked increase in patient compliance rates for both Q1 and Q2.
 Our PROMs admin staff are now more effectively utilised, focussing on compliance rather than filling out and sending off paper forms.
-The overall result is better quality data, that we can use for service improvement decisions that costs the Trust less overall.”
+The overall result is better quality data, that we can use for service improvement decisions that cost the Trust less overall.”

 Rebecca Whittaker, General Manager for Surgery/Trauma & OrthopaedicsYeovil District Hospital NHS Foundation Trust